bkuhl/laravel-fpm-nginx/README.md

 # FPM/Nginx for Laravel

+> [!WARNING]
+> This project has been deprecated, we recommend using https://serversideup.net images instead.

 This container is intended to run Laravel applications and build front-end dependencies.
 Check out https://hub.docker.com/r/bkuhl/laravel-fpm-nginx for a full list of tags.
 It includes:

  * PHP-FPM